 Most schools have security systems in place including fence lines, locks and door access systems which afford authorised access only and allow movement between different parts of buildings at specific times.
 At Linton Primary School the door to the main entrance is opened via a coded entry system from the outside and a push to release button from the inside.
-In addition, school has adopted a book signing in system and issues visitors' badges to authorised visitors.
+In addition, the inner door has a coded entry / push button system.
+School has adopted a book signing in system and issues visitors' badges to authorised visitors.

-All vehicle movements on site should be subject to a detailed risk assessment.
+All vehicle movements on site other than school staff during school hours, should be subject to a detailed risk assessment.